![]() |

 and families who usually visited his photocopier shop were not seen anywhere

 around now.
-They were now going to the photocopier shops mushroomed near the
+They were now going to the photocopier shops that mushroomed near

-bus stand or it might be due to that they didn’t require photocopies anymore.
-A
+the bus stand, or it might be due to the fact that they didn’t require

-lot of shops selling pillows and mattresses along with some other hotels had
+photocopies anymore.
+A lot of shops selling pillows and mattresses, along with

-He rose from his chair as if he had an urgent task waiting for him.
-He stood
+rose from his chair as if he had an urgent task waiting for him.
+He stood for a

-for a while, staring at the photocopier machine sitting behind the partition.
+while, staring at the photocopier machine sitting behind the partition.
+He

-He remembered an application form for scholarship, and took it out.
+remembered an application form for a scholarship and took it out.
 He brought

-the machine alive promptly as if someone had given an order of taking some good
+the machine alive promptly as if someone had given an order to take a good

 number of photocopies.
 He opened the machine’s lid, spread the application form

-on its glass surface and pressed the button.
-An elongated bright, glaring light
+on its glass surface, and pressed the button.
+An elongated, bright, glaring

-moved slowly under the glass.
-The papers, as if sprayed with grey hue, came out
+light moved slowly under the glass.
+The papers, as if sprayed with a grey hue,

 continuously, the paper would then turn bright.
 He took three copies, counted

-them and placed on the table.
-There were ten to fifteen copies were waiting in
+them, and placed them on the table.
+There were ten to fifteen copies waiting in

 the drawer ready for sale.
 They might lose their relevance permanently, very